bhisaac/5eFP/5eFP-SRD-V0.1.md

 ---

 # Monsters
-## The Role of Monsters in 5eFP
-Monsters usually have bad reputations in the stories we tell one another and ourselves.
-Monsters can be aggressive, amoral, and adversarial.
-They are encountered while PCs strive to complete mission objecctives.
-But some monsters are more even-tempered, and some are unlockable species PCs can play.
-"Monster" is a term of convienience for backward compatability with the fifth edition d20 system.
-When we see "monster," we are encouraged to look at them as shadows or distored reflections of ourselves who resist growth and change.

-## Befriending Monsters
-Not all monsters in the game will respond to reason or diplomacy.
-Some monsters such as mindless undead or constructs lack the ability to hear or comprehend appeals to their better nature.
-Creatures with a degree of intelligence and wisdom may respond favorably to acts of kindness.
-A favorable Insight check followed by a successful Medicine check can influence a monster and turn the tide of agression and violence toward peace and understanding.

-## Combat is Optional
-5eFP frequently presents monster encounters filled with adversarial creatures the PCs must push through to finish mission objectives.
-While the game can comfortably filfill a combat or tactical wargame role, it is flexible enough to allow cleaver PCs to bypass combat entirely.
-Whenever the PCs resolve a monster encounter without defeating or forcibly subduing its creatures, award Coin as if they had defeated the encounter with combat.

 ## Monster Statistics
 Monsters are alphabetized by creature name.
 A creature section contains three varieties of the same monster: minion, elite, and boss.
 Refer to the table below to determine the base statistics for each creature type.